 For Preciado, this means sharing everything from motivational quotes to videos of him chatting with other massively successful industry peers like Grant Cardone.
 He uses social media to share what he has learned about both building a successful company, but also maintaining focus and drive as an entrepreneur—and as a result, people pay attention.

 “You can’t be afraid to do something different,” he said.
 “Even going back to the beginning, when I named my company The Mortgage Guys, a lot of people told me not to.
 They said it didn’t sound professional enough, and anyone in the mortgage business needed to sound professional.
 But that’s not what I wanted.
 I didn’t want to be like everybody else.
 I wanted to stand out.”

 By sharing his own unique story and perspective, and leveraging social media, Preciado has done exactly that.
 When it comes to mortgages, everybody knows they should call The Mortgage Guys.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.